 The target market for the Rival series was older kids and adults.
 Rival blasters were never designed for young kids because they are so powerful.
 Plus, the ammo, High-Impact rounds, is very different from the classic Nerf darts.

 The official recommended age for Rival blasters is 14 years and older, which I think is fair enough.
-That older target audience only makes sense, given the power of these blasters combined with the type of ammo used.
+That older target audience makes sense, given the power of these blasters and the type of ammo used.

-When the Rival series first came out, the blasters weren’t actually allowed in Australia because they didn’t meet the local toy safety standards.
-Some might say that that’s a bit excessive, but it does say a lot about this range of blasters.
+When the Rival series first came out, the blasters weren’t allowed in Australia because they didn’t meet the local toy safety standards.
+That seems a bit excessive, but it does say a lot about this line of blasters.

-Overall though, I can honestly say that I find Nerf Rival blasters pretty safe.
-Getting hit by a High-Impact round can certainly be felt but doesn’t hurt.
-Wearing goggles to protect the eyes, though, is a good idea.
+But overall, I can honestly say that I find Nerf Rival guns pretty safe.
+Getting hit by a High-Impact round can certainly be felt, but it doesn’t hurt.
+And to be on the safe side, you can also wear goggles to protect the eyes.

 Sub Series